dmritrekker/trekker/doc/source/guide/XACT.rst

 ..
 Note::

-    eXtended Anatomically Constrained Tractography (XACT) is currently an experimental feature in Trekker.
+    - eXtended Anatomically Constrained Tractography (XACT) is currently an experimental feature in Trekker.

+    - Please submit an issue in our `GitHub repository <https://github.com/dmritrekker/trekker/issues>`__ or send an e-mail to `baran.aydogan@uef.fi <mailto:baran.aydogan@uef.fi>`__ if you encounter any problems or have suggestions.

-XACT leverages surface meshes as anatomical constraints together with extended options to the conventional ACT [Smith2012]_.
+XACT leverages surface meshes as anatomical constraints together with extended options to the conventional ACT [Smith2012]_ [Yeh2017]_.

 To create XACT surfaces from a Freesurfer folder, please use the `prepXact <../commands/prepXact.html>`__ command.
 The generated XACT file can then be used for fiber tracking using the `track <../commands/track.html>`__ command with the ``--xact`` option.